 Physical Therapy under IDEA

-The Individuals with Disabilities Education Act (IDEA) Part B and Connecticut General Statutes Sections 10-76a to 10-76dd, inclusive, require special education and related services for children with disabilities ages 3 through 21 “who are diagnosed with a disability, or a combination of disabilities listed in IDEA, and who, because of the disability need special education and related services.
+The Individuals with Disabilities Education Act (IDEA) Part B and Connecticut General Statutes Sections 10-76a to 10-76dd, inclusive, require special education and related services for children with disabilities ages 3 through 21 “who is diagnosed with a disability, or a combination of disabilities listed in IDEA, and who, because of the disability need special education and related services.
 Related services are “such developmental, corrective, and other supportive services . . . as required to assist a child with a disability to benefit from special education, and includes … physical therapy.”
 Special education means “specially designed instruction” that meets the unique needs of students with disabilities.

 Who is eligible for physical therapy?

-In order for students to receive physical therapy (PT) services under IDEA Part B, the federal law requires that the students be eligible for special education and that the related service be necessary to assist the students with disabilities to benefit from special education.
+In order for students to receive physical therapy (PT) services under IDEA Part B, the federal law requires that the students be eligible for special education and that the related service is necessary to assist the students with disabilities to benefit from special education.
 In this manner, PTs serve in a supportive role, helping students participate in and benefit from special education.

 Eligibility covers children with disabilities in any of the following federal classifications who may have a need for physical therapy as a related service: